aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-Goblins have a range of 2 hexes (their own hex and the first ring surrounding it), so their spoor can be found within the subhex containing their lair and the ring of subhexes immediately surrounding it.
-To use the following hex as an example, if their lair is in subhex 0404, signs of their presence can be detected in subhexes 0404, 0405, 0504, 0503, 0403, 0303, and 0304.
+Goblins have a range of 2 hexes (their own hex and the first ring surrounding it), s- their spoor can be found within the subhex containing their lair and the ring of subhexes immediately surrounding it. to use the following hex as an example, if their lair is in subhex 0404, signs of their presence can be detected in subhexes 0404, 0405, 0504, 0503, 0403, 0303, and 0304.